Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

 Hive HDFS Authentication
 ------------------------

-In a Kerberized Hadoop cluster, access to the Hadoop Distributed File System (HDFS) is authenticated using Kerberos.
-Presto can operate in several modes, which are selected using the ``hive.hdfs.authentication.type`` property.
-The list of properties that are involved in HDFS authentication is given below;
+In a Kerberized Hadoop cluster, Presto authenticates to HDFS using Kerberos.
-a complete discussion of the modes follows.
+Kerberos authentication for HDFS is configurted in the connector's properties file using the following properties:

 ================================================== ============================================================ ==========
 Property Name                                      Description                                                  Default